 Baked macaroni and cheese doesn’t have to be complicated with layers of ingredients to be the soul-warming food you crave.
-This version has pleased crowds, small families, kids and picky eaters alike–give it a try and you’ll see why.
+This homemade baked macaroni and cheese is my most favorite and has pleased crowds, small families, kids and picky eaters alike–give it a try and you’ll see why.

 Sometimes you buy that glowing yellow macaroni in the box.
 Your kids like it, but it glows like the kryptonite they used in the old Christoper Reeve Superman movies.
 That’s not normal people.
 And I hate to break it to you, but there’s nothing real in that box either.
 I hate feeding it to my kids and I dare say that you hate it too.